Techtonica/curriculum/chrome-developer-tools/lab-exercise.md

-## Lab Title
+## Chrome Developer Tools

 ### Languages
-- Lang1
-- Lang2
+None

 ### Frameworks
-- FW1
-- FW2
+None

 ### Topics
-1. Topic1
-2. Topic2
-3. Topic3
+1. Viewing HTML source code
+2. Viewing HTML and CSS code using the "Elements" tab
+3. Running and debugging code in the JavaScript console

 ### Learning Styles Represented
-1. list here (eg: visual, auditory, kinesthetic)
+1. Visual
-2. list here
+2. Kinesthetic
-3. list here

 ### Overview
 In this lab exercise, you will (what they will do) and practice (what they will practice) in order to (what they will learn).